Men’s Fears of Women in Everyday Life

 Posted November 13, 2021 | Reviewed by Lybi Ma

-- Men's fears of women are hidden but powerful.
+- Men's fears of women can be hidden but powerful.

-- Men are afraid of being dominated, controlled, or abandoned by women.
+- Men can be afraid of being dominated, controlled, or abandoned by women.

-- Men are afraid of being inadequate with women.
+- Men can be afraid of being inadequate with women.

 Men’s fears of women in intimate relationships are hidden in plain sight.
 Most men do such an incredibly good job at hiding these fears and vulnerabilities that even their mothers and lovers don’t know how scared they are.
 Men hide their fears because they are taught that real men don’t get scared.
 If they do, they should never let anyone know because they will lose respect and be at a competitive disadvantage with other men.